BiltuDas1/Multibot/README.md

 - [Save Restricted Content Repo](https://github.com/bipinkrish/Save-Restricted-Bot): Used as the base repo for the SRC Module
 - [httpx](https://github.com/encode/httpx): For interacting with External HTTP APIs (i.e Combot API, SpamWatch API)
+- [Termbin](https://termbin.com): For pasting all the logs for debugging (Don't try to leak any sensitive information)
+- [ntfy](https://ntfy.sh): For letting the owner know if any server side error occurred